 We came back from this trip realising that we could indeed go on holiday with our son, that he would be safe and happy, and that we would feel part of a big, welcoming community.
-So we embarked on other adventures: to Cornwall, Wales, the south coast and the Lake District, visiting 11 different Youth Hostels in two and a half years.
-We’ve stayed in a grand old hotel in a room with parrot-patterned wallpaper and a view of Brighton pier; in a cosy tipee overlooking Windermere; and in a utilitarian shipping container at the Eden Project…with no view.
-At a remote farmhouse in the Brecon Beacons we watched house martins swoop from the eaves and at a former lifeboat station we saw 500 swimmers thrashing around the bay for the Gower Triathlon.
+So we embarked on other adventures: to Cornwall, Wales, the south coast and the Lake District, visiting 11 different youth hostels in two and a half years.
+We’ve stayed in a grand old hotel in a room with parrot-patterned wallpaper and a view of Brighton pier; and in a cosy tipee overlooking Windermere… with no view.
+At a remote farmhouse in the Brecon Beacons, we watched house martins swoop from the eaves and at a former lifeboat station we saw 500 swimmers thrashing around the bay for the Gower Triathlon.

 For many years our son had seemed to live entirely in the present, and he had little idea of the geography even of our local neighbourhood.
 But gradually his sense of the world and his place in it has expanded.
 Now he studies the calendar, looks forward to going on holiday, and takes an interest in how we’ll get there, whether by car or public transport.
 In advance of a trip he ‘explores’ in the virtual world, using Google Maps and Street View.
 When we arrived at YHA Port Eynon last summer he ran up the steps as if he’d already been there, which in a way he had.
 He’s beginning to express preferences and attachments to places, asking to go back to those he particularly loves, such as Allan Bank, a family-friendly National Trust house near YHA Grasmere, or his favourite shop, Sam Read Bookseller, also in Grasmere.
 Some of the things he likes are surprising: until he showed us, we didn’t know that a bridge covered in wire netting could be a musical instrument.